What Is The Cloud and How Does IT Work?

 Should We Move To The Cloud or Not?

-As we said at the start you’re already using the cloud but going ‘full cloud’ may not be the right solution.
+As we said at the start you’re already using it but going ‘full cloud’ may not be the right solution.

 We worry when clients say they want to move to the cloud but can’t really tell us why.